-With terms such as ‘Firewall,’ ‘VPN’ and ‘Anti-virus’ thrown into every conversation about cyber-security.
-The ordinary person is bound to get confused about what kind of preventive measures he or she should take against the arsenal of malware and cyber-crimes that might be targeting them.
+With terms such as ‘Firewall,’ ‘VPN’ and ‘Antivirus’ thrown into every conversation about cyber-security.
+The ordinary person is bound to get confused about what kind of preventive measures they should take against the arsenal of malware and cyber-crimes targeting them.

 Well, those people are in for a good time today.
-It is because mentioned below is everything you need to know about Firewall, VPN and Antivirus software.
+As mentioned below is everything you need to know about Firewall, VPN, and Antivirus software.
 Moreover, you will also be able to differentiate them.